ankitchamke/100-days-of-code/README.md

 - Started exploring basic CSS styling and linking external stylesheets

 **(Not done too much coding right now, but still staying consistent)**

 ---

+### Day 15: June 20, 2025 (Friday)
+**Today's Progress:**
+- Practiced reading and writing text files using Python
+- Searched for specific words in a file ("twinkle" in poem.txt)
+- Implemented a simple Hi-score tracking system using file I/O
+- Created an automated multiplication table generator from 2 to 20 and wrote each table to a separate file inside a tables/ folder

+---